megalon/THE_BEAT_COP/README.md

 ![THE BEAT COP](http://thebeatcop.club/images/tbc-demo.gif)

-THE BEAT COP (TBC) is a free drum machine made in Pure Data Vanilla 0.48
-THE BEAT COP is released under the GNU GPLv3 license.
+*THE BEAT COP* (TBC) is a free drum machine made in Pure Data Vanilla 0.48 and released under the GNU GPLv3 license.
-THIS SOFTWARE IS PROVIDED WITHOUT WARRANTY!

 For more information visit:
 http://www.thebeatcop.club